davidmalcolm/texi2rst/output/declaring-attributes-of-functions.rst

   and may not be available on all targets.

 aligned (``alignment``)

+  .. index:: aligned function attribute

-  ``aligned`` function attributeThis attribute specifies a minimum alignment for the function, measured in bytes.
+  This attribute specifies a minimum alignment for the function, measured in bytes.

   You cannot use this attribute to decrease the alignment of a function,